On-page SEO is one of the most essential factors for organic traffic. Without it, your pages have no foundation for Google to rank them.

-A few 404 pages are okay, but having a bunch of them is really bad for your UX, server, and SEO.
+A few 404 pages are okay, but having many of them is really bad for your UX, server, and SEO.

-Always monitor broken links and broken redirects once in a week.
+Always monitor broken links and broken redirects once a week.
 When you find one, immediately fix it.
-You may use broken link checker WordPress plugin or screaming frog for regular checkups.
-When you need to do this on a large scale, you can use the screaming frog as well.
+You may use a broken link checker WordPress plugin or screaming frog for regular checkups.
+When you need to do this on a large scale, you can use the screaming frog.